 Words: aardvark, phlegm, zwounds!, oy vey!, schadenfreude, natural (in archaic sense of "mentally impaired person").

 Nostalgic Smell: Campfire smoke + tent nylon.

 Porn-parody title: "Everybody Does Raymond."

-Fun game: spot the lies above - there are a few.
+Fun game: spot the lies above - there are two.

 Carnality and crushes.

 Politics and the seemingly inescapable evils of power no matter who's got it.

 How many times is too many to go back and look at someone's dating profile, given that they can see each time I do.